SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudWatchAlarmDimension.md

----
-layout: glossary
-title: Add-VSCloudWatchAlarmDimension
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCloudWatchAlarmDimension

 ## SYNOPSIS
-Adds an AWS::CloudWatch::Alarm.Dimension resource property to the template
+Adds an AWS::CloudWatch::Alarm.Dimension resource property to the template.
+Dimension is an embedded property of the AWS::CloudWatch::Alarm type.
+Dimensions are arbitrary name/value pairs that can be associated with a CloudWatch metric.
+You can specify a maximum of 10 dimensions for a given metric.

 ## SYNTAX